iamclint/Zeal/README.md

 ### Zeal pipes
 - Zeal supports creating a namedpipe for streaming game updates to third party applications
 - C# example: https://github.com/OkieDan/ZealPipes

 ---
+### Tick Timer

+Adds a Gauge (EQType 24) that supports drawing a server tick timer natively in the EQUI.

+The gauge drain/fill style can be swapped using `/tickreverse`.

+The tick event is also logged to the Zeal Pipe, in addition to the gauge value:
+- `{ "type": 0, "text": "Tick" }`

+---
 ### Building